 To get started with goal setting, I recommend these posts:

-Or if you want something more in-depth, check out my goal setting course.
+Or if you want something more in-depth, check out my goal success course.

 2. Utilize productivity apps